pandaloan/startup/notes.md

 }

 if (x) {let x = y}

+JavaScript supports different kinds of loops: for - loops through a block of code a number of times for/in - loops through the properties of an object for/of - loops through the values of an iterable object while - loops through a block of code while a specified condition is true do/while - also loops through a block of code while a specified condition is true

+22.

 32. A DNS A record is the most fundamental type of DNS record.
 The A stands for “Address,” and it’s used to point a domain name to an IP address or host.
 You can only use an A record when you want to point to an IPv4 address.
 An AAAA record is required if you wish to direct your domain to an IPv6 address.